-You'll find that your work is assessed in a variety of ways throughout the degree.
+You'll find that your work in the Geography Department is assessed in a variety of ways throughout the degree.
 This reflects the different kinds of knowledge, skills and abilities that you are developing through the degree course.
 We are also keen to give students with different strengths a chance to demonstrate their full potential.